About me

 Early apprenticeships

 My first part time job was in MacFisheries where I learned to sell & prepare fish, game and green-grocery.
-I then moved on to working in the non-bread part of Home Bakeries, getting used to 4am starts and the heavy work and camaraderie of a busy bakery.
+I then moved on to work in the non-bread part of Home Bakeries, getting used to 4am starts and the heavy work and camaraderie of a busy bakery.
 Both of these jobs were a great grounding in basic food appreciation & preparation.
 As I got older, I fully enjoyed the delights of working in off-licences and pubs.
 This was at a time when the New World varietal wines were just coming into England and the Campaign for Real Ale was getting going.
 It was a great time to learn about wine & beer and I seemed to take to it with aplomb.

 Being professional